By following our pool rules and etiquette, our aquatic program can continue to be a safe and fun environment for all.

-- The spa is an “at your own risk” area, as there is no lifeguard on duty.
+- The spa is an “at your own risk” area with no designated lifeguard.

-- Pregnant women, persons suffering from heart disease, diabetes, or high or low blood pressure should not enter the spa without prior medical consultation.
-Persons taking medications should consult their physician prior to using the spa.
+- Pregnant women and people suffering from heart disease, diabetes, or high or low blood pressure should not use the spa without prior medical consultation.
+Anyone taking medications should consult with their physician before using the spa.

 - Do not use the spa immediately following vigorous exercise.